adam-alzayat/MediQueue-Clinic-Management-System/README.md

 ## Running the Backend

-The backend is independent for now.
-The frontend still uses localStorage and does not require the backend to run.
+The frontend supports both backend API integration and localStorage fallback for standalone or offline usage.

 ```bash
 cd backend